Golf-Scope/update-pr-from-branch-name/README.md

 This action requires the following inputs:

 - `repo-token` (required): The `GITHUB_TOKEN` secret for making GitHub API requests.
 It should have write access to the repository.
-- `branch-prefix` (optional): The prefix of the branch name.
-You can pass a comma-separated list to match multiple prefixes.
-Leave it empty to match all branches.
-- `branch-prefix-separator` (optional): The separator used between the branch prefix and the Jira ticket.
-Default is `'/'`.
 - `issue-tracker-url` (required): The URL of the issue tracker where issue ticket links will point to.
 - `issue-ticket-regex` (optional): A regular expression to match and extract the issue ticket number from the branch name.
 Default is `'([A-Z]+-\d+)'`.
 - `issue-ticket-separator` (optional): The separator used between the issue ticket number and the issue ticket summary.
 Default is `'-'`.